manuelVo/jarfinder/README.md

 jarfinder
 =========

-A tool for finding the corresponding jar for an import
+A tool for finding the corresponding jar for an import.

-You can find a binary of the current version here: http://download.dustboystudios.de/software/jarfinder.jar
+See 'Downloads' for precompiled binaries.